-Row Field Indicator metadata
+Row ID Field Indicator metadata

-ID

 1 Indicator code PSO 1

-2 Indicator The number of participating (in project activities) organizations and
+2 Indicator name The number of participating (in project activities) organizations and companies

-name companies

-3 Measurement organization
+3 Measurement unit organization

-unit

-4 Type of Programme specific output
+4 Type of indicator Programme specific output

-indicator

 5 Baseline 0

 6 Milestone 2024 (as 31.12.24) 40

 7 Target 2029 (as 31.12.29) 100-150 (30 projects each including 3-5 partner organizations)

 8 Priority P5 Improved public services

 9 Programme objective PO 7 Improved public services and solutions for citizens

-10 Definition and We count the unique organizations.

-concepts Participation from project activities as the project partner or final

-beneficiaries representing organization.

-The organizations are counted when representative(s) take active part in

-project activities.

-Not recipients of just information (newsletters, emails) and other passive

-type of activities are counted.

-1 Organization may participate in several project activities - we count 1

-There can be more than 1 representative from 1 organization - we count 1
+10 Definition and concepts We count the unique organizations.
+Participation from project activities as the project partner or final beneficiaries representing organization.
+The organizations are counted when representative(s) take active part in project activities.
+Not recipients of just information (newsletters, emails) and other passive type of activities are counted.
+1 Organization may participate in several project activities - we count 1 There can be more than 1 representative from 1 organization - we count 1

-11 Data Managing Authority monitoring system
+11 Data collection Managing Authority monitoring system

-42 collection A (42

 12 Time measurement 1 year (12 months).

-13 Aggregation Will be aggregated on project level over the project duration and aggregated

-issues on the programme level to include the achievements of all the projects
+13 Aggregation issues Will be aggregated on project level over the project duration and aggregated on the programme level to include the achievements of all the projects contributions.

-contributions.

 14 Reporting Annually as full year achievement and after the project ends in Final report.

 15 References

-16 Corresponding Not applicable
+16 Corresponding corporate indicator Not applicable

-corporate

-indicator

 17 Notes

-18 Examples: N/a
+18 :hes 24 Examples: N/a